Every position of Rubik's Cube™ can be solved in twenty moves or less.

 Rubik's Cube is a registered trademark of Seven Towns, Ltd.

-Thanks to Werner Randelshofer for use of the Cube applet on this page.
+Thanks to Lucas Garron for writing the Cube animator on this page.